mediapeers/postqueue/README.md

 - catastrophic DB failure and communication breakdown aside a queue item which is enqueued will eventually be processed successfully exactly once;
 - multiple consumers can work in parallel.

-Note that you should not share a Postqueue instance across threads.
+Note that you should not share a Postqueue ruby object across threads - instead you should create process objects with the identical configuration.

+### Idempotent operations

+When enqueueing items duplicate idempotent operations are not enqueued.
+Whether or not an operation should be considered idempotent is defined when configuring the queue:

+     Postqueue.new do |queue|
+       queue.idempotent_operation "idempotent"
+     end

 ### Processing a single entry

 Postqueue implements a shortcut to process only a single entry.
 Under the hood this calls `Postqueue.process` with `batch_size` set to `1`:

-    queue.process_one do |op, entity_ids|
+    queue.process_one
-    end

-Note that even though `process_one` will only ever process a single entry the `entity_ids` parameter to the block is still an array (with a single ID entry in that case).
+Note that even though `process_one` will only ever process a single entry the `entity_ids` parameter to the callback is still an array (with a single ID entry in that case).

 ### Migrating